Joonpark13/serif.nu/docs/ONBOARDING.md

 ### JavaScript

-Javascript is _the_ language of the web.
+JavaScript is _the_ language of the web.
 This language is what allows website to become dynamic web applciations and is the language in which most of your development time will be spent.
 The [Mozilla Developer Network (better known as MDN Web Docs)](https://developer.mozilla.org/en-US/docs/Web/JavaScript) is considered one of the go-to sources of all things JavaScript and is a great place to start.

 ### Git